infinum/eightshift-docs/website/docs/basics/helpers.md

 - [Scss Helpers](helpers-scss)
 - [Php Helpers](helpers-php)

-In general, we like our helpers especially in the block editor, because we need to have the same features both on JavaScript and Php and with helpers this can be done really easy.
+We especially like our helpers in the block editor, because we need to have the same features in JavaScript and PHP.
+This can be easily done using helpers.